javierlocp/Personal-site/src/posts/whats-next.md

 ## Closing notes

 These are my scrappy notes.
-Most won’t make much sense and that’s intentional!
+Most of them won’t make much sense to you — and that’s okay, it’s intentional.